iyanuashiri/africastalking_USSD_demo/README.md

 # africastalking_USSD_demo
 This is USSD demo app.
+I used africastalking USSD API, Python and Django.